Unworkable dough? Soggy crust? Learn how to fix–and prevent–common pie problems.

 My pumpkin pie cracked in the center

 Custard pies–including pecan pies–need delicate handling.
 A too-hot oven or over-baking are the most common causes for cracking.
 Don’t let the filling puff up or “soufflé,” and don’t bake the pie so long that the filling is completely set in the center.
-See Pumpkin Pies and Custard Pies for more tips.
+VIDEO: How to Fix a Cracked Pie.
+See our tips for Pumpkin Pies and Custard Pies.

 My fruit pie is runny